makew0rld/amfora/README.md

 The recommended way of installing Amfora fom source is using the Makefile.
 On Windows, you need install make, which can be done with [Chocolatey](https://chocolatey.org/install): `choco install make`.

-If you have issues running the `make` command on macOS, try installing GNU Make with `brew install make` and using the `gmake` command instead.

-Note that the Makefile currently assumes that git is available, and that it is inside a git repository.

 ```shell
 git clone https://github.com/makeworld-the-better-one/amfora
 cd amfora